rivernews/appl-tracky-api/docs/dev/README.md

 - Some prerequisites to deploy
     - Have Docker running in background
     - Better use the `deploy.sh` in the root folder
+- Some debug tips for Docker
+    - Sometimes restart docker will do the trick
+    - use `docker system prune --volumes` to clean up all.
+    - If docker goes wrong, it's very likely that some issues are in `.env`, `.env.sh` or `deploy.sh`.
+Pay attention to string variable interpolation.